micro-bitcoin/micro-bitcoin.github.io/tutorial/3_addresses.md

 We can check that the addresses are derived correctly [here](https://iancoleman.io/bip39/).

-If you would want to get a nested segwit address just call `.nestedSegwit()` function.
+If you would want to get a nested segwit address just call `.nestedSegwitAddress()` function.

 We can print addresses now, it's time to make Bitcoin Core watching our addresses and create a transaction for us!
 To the [next part](4_bitcoin_core.md).